LukasTy/test-github-action/README.md

 This is a repo used to do some testing around Github actions.

-You will find several commits/PRs/issues which you can just ignore and go ahead. :)
+You will find several commits/PRs/issues that you can just ignore and go ahead. :)

 Add something to readme, test addition
 Another one